kochanA/Portfolio/README.md

 # Alicja Kochanowicz
 ## About me
-Hello, my name is Alicja Kochanowicz, I'm a beginner programmer.
+Hello, my name is Alicja Kochanowicz, I'm a Mid Python Developer.
 I would like share to You my projects and the experience I have gained in their implementation.
 <center>

 ![mtb](auxiliary/zdj.jpg)